Betting on Week 13 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 13 college football: Where to bet, best betting sites, top promos for USC-Oregon and more
+How to bet on Week 13 college football: Where to bet, best betting sites, top promos for Oregon-USC and more

 Here's how to bet on the Week 13 college football schedule, including USC vs. Oregon on Saturday, November 22

-There are also dozens of other college football betting options on Saturday, with notable Week 13 college football lines including No. 16 Georgia Tech (-2.5, 61.5) hosting No. 22 Pitt at 7 p.m.
-ET and Cincinnati (+2.5, 54.5) hosting No. 11 BYU at 8 p.m.
+There are also dozens of other college football betting options on Saturday, with notable Week 13 college football lines including No. 16 Georgia Tech (-2.5, 60.5) hosting Pitt at 7 p.m.
+ET and Cincinnati (+3, 56.5) hosting No. 11 BYU at 8 p.m.
 ET.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 13 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.

 Sportsbook offers